What Is The Roku?

 The next one is called The Roku Streaming Stick.
 The biggest notable difference is that rather than being an entirely separate device that you must plug into with a separate HDMI, it plugs directly into the TV itself.
 It couldn’t be any easier to setup which that’s a big plus.
 A big difference that it sports compared to the Roku Express is that it supports 802.11ac dual band MIMO (what’s that?!)

 For sake of keeping it simple, what you need to know about 802.11ac is that it’s a newer version of WIFI that supports way faster speeds; you can read more about it here if curious,

 Super speed seems to be the theme with the new versions of the Roku though, so that’s reassuring.
 The really awesome thing about this version is that the remote is voice capable, meaning you can control your tv with it.
 So, the biggest differences all around is the faster WIFI speeds and voice control.

 The next unit that’s the considered the next step up is the Roku Streaming Stick+.
-This is where start to see some real differences to the others.
+This is where we start to see some real differences compared to the others.
 The first true difference between them is the offering of 4k at 60fps.

 For those unaware, 4k is the next step up from 1080p HD and offers a resolution difference 4 times that of the former.
 What Is a 4k Video?